Frequently Asked Questions

 Without giving away all the trade secrets of photo booth operations, we can say most photo booths use the same software to run the machine.
 It's how the software is programmed for your event that matters.
 We have seen many photo booth companies that have spent very little time programming the software to include custom screen graphics and personalization.

 We offer professionally made themes including matching touch screens and photo strips.
 We are the ONLY photo booth to offer a color changing backdrop which enhances the celebration atmosphere and looks darn good too.
 We love what we do and we're not afraid to show it through our service!

 What kind of camera and printer do you use?

 The best photo booths are now being equipped with prosumer DSLR cameras with high quality optics.
 Combine the DSLR camera with professional daylight balanced CFL bulbs and daylight balanced professional flash systems, and the output is pictures with even, soft lighting and pixel-perfect enough to create poster size prints - sorry if that was sorta geeky.
 You wouldn't let your wedding photographer shoot with a web cam or a point & shoot camera - why let your photo booth?

 We use a professional level dye-sub photo printer Print times are about 15 seconds including processing time.

 Wow, that's a really good price.

 Okay, not a question, but we've heard this too!
-Rental costs.
 Sure, we believe in the statement 'you get what you pay for', but that doesn't mean a client should pay well beyond reasonable costs.
 We researched photo booth pricing plans throughout the country to establish our competitive package pricing.